wordhou/codefellows-java-dsa/docs/linked-list.md

 Finally, `toString` was implemented by iterating through the nodes while adding strings to a StringBuilder.

 The `get` method gets the value at the `i`th index in the linked list, indexed starting from `0`.
-This can be done with a simple for loop, iterating from the current to the next node `i` times.
-Since we're maintaining a `numElements` property that counts the number of nodes in the list, we can perform bounds checks at the beginning of the method instead of instead the loop.

-The `getFromEnd` gets the value at the `i`th value from the end.
-We can do this by calling `get(numElements - k - 1)`, and since the `get` method is performing bounds checks for us, we can simply let the `IndexOutOfBoundsException` bubble up to the `getFromEnd` method.
+The `getFromEnd` gets the value at the `i`th index from the end, where `0` corresponds to the last element in the list.

 ## Approach & Efficiency